tassiomm/ProgressManager/README.md

 #  Progress Manager
 A manager that receives a UILabel and a UIProgressView and updates their status accordingly to informations set on Progress Info

+Ideal for token generation based on time (TOTP)

 ---
 ## Basic Usage